 - fresh peaches (or frozen): If you don’t have really ripe fresh peaches, use frozen.
 They are picked at their peak, so even when fresh are out of season or not yet ripe, frozen peaches will be perfect.
 You can also substitute any stone fruit here, so cherries, nectarines, apricots, plums, etc (or a mixture) will all work.
 No need to peel the fruits with non-fuzzy skin, but I always like to peel peaches since their skins are thicker.

-- self rising flour: Provides the bulk of the cakey/cobblery topping.
+- self-rising flour: Provides the bulk of the cakey/cobblery topping.
 Self-rising flour is all purpose flour to which leavener and salt has been added.
 If you don’t have self-rising flour, substitute all purpose plus 1 teaspoon baking powder, 1/4 teaspoon baking soda, and 1/4 teaspoon salt for each cup of flour.

 - ground ginger: You can also add some minced crystallized ginger or a little grated fresh ginger for more zing.

 - ground cinnamon: ginger and cinnamon provide the spicing, along with the floral notes of zest and mellow, rounding vanilla.
+To keep the focus on the ginger, consider using nutmeg rather than cinnamon

 - milk: Provides liquid for the batter plus a little bit of milk protein for browning.
 I like to use whole milk, but feel free to substitute 2% if you’d rather.
 You may also use a plant-based milk.